KTSC (TV)

-KTSC is a television station on channel 8 licensed to Pueblo, Colorado, United States.
+KTSC (channel 8) is a television station in Pueblo, Colorado, United States.
 Owned by Rocky Mountain Public Media, Inc., it is one of the five full-service transmitters of the Rocky Mountain PBS state network, broadcasting from atop Cheyenne Mountain between Pueblo and Colorado Springs.
 Master control and internal operations are based at Rocky Mountain PBS' headquarters in the Buell Public Media Center in downtown Denver; some regional programming is produced at the Buell Communications Center on the campus of Colorado State University Pueblo.
 RMPBS also maintains a Regional Innovation Center in Colorado Springs on the campus of Colorado College.

 Before being subsumed into Rocky Mountain PBS in 1999, KTSC was an independently operated public television station serving communities in southern Colorado, set up by what is now CSU Pueblo.